The full ITU recommendation is found at http://www.itu.int/rec/T-REC-T.38-201009-P.

 Loss of Packets

 Under T.38‘s UDP protocol, there is the capability to reduce packet loss that occurs.
-At times, up to 3 duplicates of the original packets are transmitted – this can increase the required bandwidth of the process.
+At times, up to 3 duplicates of the original packets are transmitted.
+This can increase the required bandwidth of the process.

-There has been mention of problems involving confusion in regards to interoperability between enterprises, vendors, and service providers that has slowed the use of IP as a real-time fax transport.
+There has been mention of problems involving confusion in regards to interoperability between enterprises, vendors, and service providers that have slowed the use of IP as a real-time fax transport.
 As mentioned in SIP Forums’ Fax Over IP Task Group Problem Statement, this has complicated both the implementation and integration of networks using the T.38 recommendation.

 There has also been mention of problems arising from packet loss and the T.38 recommendation, primarily in regards to transmissions that involve both T.38 and T.30 communications.
 Often when packet loss occurs, the gateway is unable to properly reassemble the packets involved in time to properly transmit to the equipment using the T.30 recommendation, resulting in a failed transmission.
 Once again, this is part of the problem of interoperability among multiple recommendation standards.